Are You A Constant Worrier? Here’s How To Put An End To That Before It Damages Your Bones

 For instance, if you’re nervous about giving a speech but it ends up going really well, you might attribute that to luck rather than competence and skill.
 Then the next time you are asked to make a speech, you’ve denied yourself the supportive experience of recognized past success.

 The same could be said of bone health.
-If you are following the Save Our Bones Program and your density scores go up, your energy levels increase, and your overall health improves, go ahead and take credit!
+If you are following the Osteoporosis Reversal Program and your density scores go up, your energy levels increase, and your overall health improves, go ahead and take credit!
 You did it thanks to your dedication to following the Program.
 Don’t attribute it to luck or happenstance.

 4. Let Go Of The Need To Control